 Security When Sharing Information

-GDPR requires the School to have adequate technical and organisational measures in place to protect personal information.
+The DPA 18 requires the School to have adequate technical and organisational measures in place to protect personal information.
 This requirement also covers when the School shares information.

 There are a number of security issues that should be considered in respect to shared / sharing the information.